MichaelFisher1997/org.redotengine.Redot/README.md

 #### Updating the Flatpak Version

-For now, Flatpak updates aren't automatic.
-To update to the latest version:
+Updates are handled automatically via GitHub Actions that check for new Redot Engine releases daily.
+When a new stable release is available, a pull request is automatically created to update the manifest.

+To update manually:
 1. Pull the latest changes from this repository
 2. Rebuild and reinstall the Flatpak using the same command as above

-Note: The manifest has been updated to use Redot Engine version 4.3.1-stable with all necessary dependencies.
+Note: The manifest downloads pre-built binaries from official Redot Engine releases and is currently set to version 4.3.1-stable.

 #### Additional Steps for Using External Tools in Flatpak: